strimzi/strimzi.github.io/_posts/2020-07-21-tips-and-tricks-for-running-strimzi-with-kubectl.md

 ```

 You can also combine this with other commands.
-For example while developing or testing new Strimzi features, I quite often need to delete all Strimzi resources.
+For example while developing or testing new Strimzi features, I quite often need to delete all Strimzi custom resources.
 Doing it resource by resource would take a long time.
-But I can do it all in a single command:
+But I can delete them all in a single command:

 ```
 $ kubectl delete $(kubectl get strimzi -o name)